DFHack/dfhack/docs/plugins/cleanowned.rst

 ==========

 Tags:
-:dfhack-keybind:
+:dfhack-keybind:`cleanowned`

+:index:`Confiscates and dumps garbage owned by dwarves.
-Confiscates and dumps garbage owned by dwarves.
-This tool gets dwarves to give up ownership of scattered items and items with heavy wear and then marks those items for dumping.
+<cleanowned; Confiscates and dumps garbage owned by dwarves.>` This tool gets
+dwarves to give up ownership of scattered items and items with heavy wear and then marks those items for dumping.
 Now you can finally get your dwarves to give up their rotten food and tattered loincloths and go get new ones!

 Usage::